Have a Question?

 In fall 2015, the program expanded to add Kim Tucker, Director, Center for Environmental Stewardship and Assistant Professor of Biology; Joe Matanoski, Associate Professor of Biology; and Christine Moran, Dean of Student Success in the primarily sophomore residence halls of Herring Run and Wakefield.

-Claire Moore, Vice President of Student Affairs, says that the faculty involved have truly committed to the program.
+Claire Moore, former Vice President of Student Affairs, said that the faculty involved have truly committed to the program.
 For example, at the beginning of the fall, one large meeting is held in each hall to kick off the academic year.
 “Each building holds about 200 residents, and there’s a competition among the faculty as to who has the largest percentage of attendees.”
 The program’s evolution, she feels, has been largely organic.
 “When they’re in the halls, they may have people from other offices—Academic Support, Career Services, Wellness—who are here to talk about what they do and how they can help students.
 And that’s exactly what we wanted to happen.
 The two faculty members in each building: they’re our marketers.”

 Kelly says that at one point, he told the faculty members that he wanted them to do more academic events.
 “One of them said, ‘Don’t try to separate the two.’
 For example, last spring, Chip and Leeanne got food from Chick-fil-A and took it to the racquetball court and they invited the students for a casual dinner before their hall attended a men’s volleyball game, and they both said they were asked more academic-type questions at that social event.
 When students are in that environment they’re more likely to ask the type of questions we want them to.
 That’s when I stopped trying to think of it as academic versus social.
 The fact is, we’re connecting them to faculty who can be really useful.”